cloudlinux/imunify360-documentation/docs/dashboard/README.md

 * Imunify360 version 2.7.0 and later
 * For <span class="notranslate">Acronis Backup</span>, it is required to have Acronis account
-* For hosting panel backup, it is required to configure backup option by the administrator of the hosting panel
+* For the hosting panel backup, it is required that the backup option is configured by the administrator of the hosting panel

 #### User Interface